 When shooting video in bright conditions you will usually aim to keep your shutter speed value at double your frame rate.
 For example, if your frame rate is set to 24fps, you’ll aim for a shutter speed of 1/48th second.

 You can calculate which ND will reduce your shutter speed easily by dividing the auto shutter speed value by two until you reach close to your desired shutter speed.
-Count how many times you had to divide, and you’ll know how many “stops” you need to reduce.
-Refer to the table by clicking here.
+Count how many times you had to divide, and you’ll know how many stops you need to reduce.